Tagenarine Chanderpaul: Youth career

-During the World Cup, he scored an unbeaten 84 against Zimbabwe in Abu Dhabi.
-Chanderpaul's knock helped propel the Windies to an eventual 167 run win over the Zimbabweans.

-He then scored 93 against Canada to notch a consecutive man of the match award in a 67 run win.
-With this victory the West Indians progressed to the tournament's knock out stages.

 Domestic career

 He plays for Guyana in first-class cricket and made his first-class debut in February 2013 at age 16 for Guyana against Leeward Islands in the regional four-day competition at Sir Vivian Richards Stadium in North Sound.

 His father Shivnarine had also made his first-class debut for Guyana as a teenager, when he was 18.
 Shivnarine was playing the Bangladesh Premier League and was away during the course of his son's debut.

 He was dropped from the Guyana Jaguars Cricket team due to a lack of form however he was still offered a contract with the franchise along with fellow under19 stars: Shimron Hetmyer, Keemo Paul and Gudakesh Motie, all of whom made international debuts for the West Indies.

-As of July 31, 2015, he was listed in the Demerara senior team to partake in the Guyana Cricket Board Inter County four-day Competition, where he will look to be a prolific scorer and make a claim for a second burst in first-class cricket.
+As of 31 July 2015, he was listed in the Demerara senior team to partake in the Guyana Cricket Board Inter County four-day Competition, where he will look to be a prolific scorer and make a claim for a second burst in first-class cricket.
 In the 2016–17 Regional Four Day Competition, Chanderpaul had the chance for several innings with his father; in March 2017, the Chanderpauls became the first father-son partnership to both score 50s in the same First-Class innings since CK and CN Nayudu in 1956–57.

-On 13th January 2018, Tagenarine Chanderpaul scored his maiden first class century against Barbados.
+On 13 January 2018, Tagenarine Chanderpaul scored his maiden first class century against Barbados.
 He scored unbeaten 101 runs facing 275 balls hitting nine boundaries.
 Finally match ended in a draw.

-On 10th January 2019 Tagenarine Chanderpaul scored another century against Windward islands.
+On 10 January 2019 Tagenarine Chanderpaul scored another century against Windward islands.
 He scored 117 runs facing 484 deliveries hitting 10 boundaries.
 Finally Guyana won the match by 8 wickets.

 In October 2019, he was named in Guyana's squad for the 2019–20 Regional Super50 tournament.

 He managed to bring his fine form.
 He was the second-highest run-getter in the 2021-22 West Indies four-day championship.
 He scored 439 runs in eight innings at an average of 73.16 including two centuries.
 His third first class century came against Barbados scoring unbeaten 140 runs which Guyana won the match by 5 wickets.
 His fourth first class century came against Jamaica scoring 184 runs facing 425 balls hitting 27 boundaries.
 Finally the match was drawn.

+In 2023, Tagenarine was selected to West Indies A team for first class matches against Bangladesh.
+During the final match in the series he scored half centuries in both innings.
+He is the second highest run scorer in the series.
+He scored 275 runs in 5 innings including three half centuries with the average of 68.75.